kindaro/continuations/README.md

 continuations have type `(i -> r) -> 1`.
 Since in JS all functions are effectful, I may elaborate to `(i -> m r) -> m 1`.
 This is now a readily acceptable type signature for Haskell.
 The implication is that the runner for such objects may only have type `(a -> m 1) -> m 1` --- with return type fixed.
-A trivial function parameter for such runner might be: the `console.log` in JS, `print` in Haskell.
+A trivial function parameter for such runner might be: `console.log` in JS, `print` in Haskell.

 The observation companion to the first is that, in Haskell, instances of Functor, Applicative and